 Thurs., Dec.
 6 – Hanukkah Party in Washington

 The National Museum of American Jewish Military History (along with the Jewish Study Center) invites you to a Hanukkah Party with latkes, jelly doughnuts, gelt, and songs.
 Explore the museum at 6 pm and then starting at 6:30 enjoy games, plus learn about facts and myths about Hanukkah and how Jews in the American military have continued the tradition of the Maccabees.
 Admission is free, with donations accepted; there also will be a collection of winter coats for veterans in need.

 Thurs., Dec.
 6 – Chanukah on Ice

 This annual community event at Pentagon Row features ice skating, lighting of a giant 6-foot menorah, a free raffle, and food including kosher hot dogs, latkes.
 The lighting ceremony is open to all; activity fees are $10 in advance, $13 at the door or after December 3 (includes skate rental; food sold separately).

 Fri., Dec.
 7 – Leesburg Christmas Tree and Menorah Lighting

 Celebrate the start of the holiday season in Leesburg at the annual Christmas Tree and Menorah Lighting Ceremony on the Town Green.
 The event, with performances from local schools and a holiday sing-along, starts at 6 pm.

 Join the Village at Leesburg to celebrate the upcoming miracle of Hanukkah with Rabbi David Greenspoon of Congregation Sha’are Shalom in Leesburg.
-Activities will take place near the Menorah in Village Plaza.
+Activities will take place near the Menorah in Village Plaza, 4-5 pm.